 Researchers have conducted several clinical trials investigating vaccines against herpes infection, but no commercially available vaccine is currently available.

 Herpes is challenging to cure because of the nature of the virus.
-The HSV infection can
+The HSV virus can

 To find a treatment, scientists need to understand further the mechanism that enables the infection to hide.
-By learning more about this mechanism, they might be able to tackle the whole infection.
+By learning more about this mechanism, they might be able to develop treatments to target latent HSV and even work toward a function cure.

 Some medications may reduce the frequency and severity of symptoms and lower the chances of passing the infection on to others.
 Current antiviral medications to treat herpes include: